Chemical Kinetics - Notes, Topics, Formula, Books, FAQs

 Download EBook

-• Prescribed Books for Chemical Kinetics
+Prescribed Books For Chemical Kinetics

 First, you must finish the class XII NCERT book and solve each and every example and unsolved question given in it.
 Then for advanced level preparation like JEE and NEET, you must follow R.C.
 Mukherjee and O.P.
 Tandon.
 You must definitely solve the previous year papers.
 Meanwhile, in the preparation, you must continuously write the mock tests for the depth of knowledge.
-This article will help you to provide with the variety of questions for deeper knowledge with the help of videos, articles and mock tests.
+This article will help you with a variety of questions for deeper knowledge with the help of videos, articles and mock tests.

 Frequently Asked Questions (FAQs)